mbakeranalecta/spfe-open-toolkit/README.md

 To make it run:

 Unpack the archive to a suitable location.
-Create an environment variable SPFEOT_HOME and set it to the location of the spfe-ot directory.
-For example: SPFEOT_HOME=/home/yourname/spfe/spfe-ot

 1. Add the spfe-ot directory to your path.
 2. If not already installed, install Java.